Edgewood Arsenal human experiments: Background and rationale

 After the conclusion of World War II, U.S. military researchers obtained formulas for the three nerve gases developed by the Nazis—tabun, soman, and sarin.

-In 1947, the first steps of planning began when Dr. Alsoph H. Corwin, a professor of chemistry at Johns Hopkins University wrote the Chemical Corps Technical Command positing the potential for the use of specialized enzymes as so called "toxicological warfare agents".
-He went on to suggest that with intensive research, substances that depleted certain necessary nutrients could be found, which would, when administered on the battlefield, incapacitate enemy combatants.
+In 1947, the first steps of planning began when Dr. Alsoph H. Corwin, a professor of chemistry at Johns Hopkins University wrote the Chemical Corps Technical Command positing the potential for the use of specialized enzymes as so-called "toxicological warfare agents".
+He went on to suggest that, with intensive research, substances that depleted certain necessary nutrients could be found, which would, when administered on the battlefield, incapacitate enemy combatants.

-In 1948, the US Army Edgewood Chemical Biological Center began conducting research using the aforementioned nerve gases.
+In 1948, the U.S. Army's Edgewood Chemical Biological Center began conducting research using the aforementioned nerve gases.
 These studies included a classified human subjects component at least as early as 1948, when "psychological reactions" were documented in Edgewood technicians.
 Initially, such studies focused solely on the lethality of the gases and its treatment and prevention.

 A classified report entitled "Psychochemical Warfare: A New Concept of War" was produced in 1949 by Luther Wilson Greene, Technical Director of the Chemical and Radiological Laboratories at Edgewood.
 Greene called for a search for novel psychoactive compounds that would create the same debilitating mental side effects as those produced by nerve gases, but without their lethal effect.
 In his words,Throughout recorded history, wars have been characterized by death, human misery, and the destruction of property; each major conflict being more catastrophic than the one preceding it ...
 I am convinced that it is possible, by means of the techniques of psychochemical warfare, to conquer an enemy without the wholesale killing of his people or the mass destruction of his property.